Client Confidentiality

 Client Consent:

 Client must give consent for information to be shared amongst biomedical services and confidentiality is maintained as far as possible.
 In order to protect our clients, counselling records are stored under numbers rather than names, to avoid any administration staff from accidentally reading private material.
+When booking phone or video sessions, clients automatically give their consent to be on video or phone sessions with whichever digital format they have agreed to.

 When a person or persons are believed to be at risk of serious harm, confidentiality must be waived under a duty of care (Legal Mandatory Reporting).
 This means that the appropriate authorities, and/ or family members will be notified by the counsellor, in accordance with Qld law.